baldemoto/atproto-wiki-docs/home.md

 dateCreated: 2024-09-26T03:26:31.164Z
 ---

 > This wiki is a work-in-progress.
 Information may be sparce, incomplete, or inaccurate.
-We encourage you to add to this wiki through [GitHub](https://github.com/baldemoto/atproto-wiki-docs/) (OAuth soon) and contribute to the knowledge base!
+We encourage you to add to this wiki through [GitHub](https://github.com/baldemoto/atproto-wiki-docs/) (OAuth soon) and contribute to the knowledge base! **Test edit**
 {.is-warning}

 # Welcome to the ATProto Wiki!